 Do you have any source of inspiration?
 Any favourite artist?

 The sources of inspiration are endless.
 Blogs, newspapers, fashion magazines, exhibitions, everything that is image is food for my aesthetic.
-I like to recall three photographers for my professional growth: Robert Doisneau taught me the passion to tell the beautiful and simple things of life, Jeanloup Sieff the strength and the power of communication, James Nachtwey how to bend reality to your own emotions, perfection in the frame and the elegance of the composition.
+I like to recall three photographers for my professional growth: Robert Doisneau taught me the passion for telling the beautiful and simple things of life, Jeanloup Sieff the strength and the power of communication, James Nachtwey how to bend reality to your own emotions, perfection in the frame and the elegance of the composition.
 These artists were so crucial for my career that I cannot but take up their books at least once a week.

 What do you think about wedding photography nowadays?
 Would you change anything in your life?